Postman Alternatives

 1. Install Insomnia from insomnia.rest.

-2. Import Postman collections via the JSON export/import.
+2. Import Postman collections via the JSON export/import flow.

-4. Migrate environments and switch authentication setups; the surface is similar enough that most workflows port directly.
+4. Migrate environments and scripts; the surface is similar enough that most workflows port directly.

-Not for: Pass on Insomnia if you specifically want to avoid vendor concentration; Bruno or Hoppscotch are independently developed.
+Not for: Pass on Insomnia if your team specifically wants to avoid vendor concentration; Kong owns both Insomnia and the Kong API gateway, and Bruno or Hoppscotch are independently developed.

 Paid plans from $5.00/mo